-Alternative search specification
+Alternative search spec

 Some searching algorithms, for example, binary search, assume that the input argument sequence is sorted.
-Such algorithms require a different specification, one that expresses this requirement.
+Such algorithms require a different spec, one that expresses this requirement.

-You might consider writing the specification to raise an exception when the array is not sorted:
+You might consider writing the spec to raise an exception when the array is not sorted:

 '''

-APROC Search2(q: SEQ T, x: T) -> Int RAISES {NotFound, NotSorted} = << IF ~Sorted(q) => RAISE NotSorted ...
+APROC Search2(q: SEQ T, x: T) -> Int RAISES {NotFound, NotSorted} = <<

+IF ~Sorted(q) => RAISE NotSorted

+...

 '''

 This is not a good idea.
 The whole point of binary search is to obtain $O(\log n)$ time performance (for a sorted input sequence).
-But any implementation of the Search2 specification requires an O(n) check, even for a sorted input sequence, in order to verify that the input sequence is in fact sorted.
+But any code for the Search2 spec requires an O(n) check, even for a sorted input sequence, in order to verify that the input sequence is in fact sorted.